AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-expand-image-api-tutorial.md

 }
 ```

-We wrote this tutorial using the CommmonJS convention in order to make it easy to get up and running with the code.
-If you'd prefer to use ES6 modules, you can easily convert the code by changing the `require` statements to `import` statements and then changing the file name from `index.js` to `index.mjs`.
+This tutorial uses the CommmonJS convention in order to make it easy to get up and running with the code.
+If you'd prefer the ES6 modules, you can easily convert the code by changing the `require` statements to `import` statements and then changing the file name from `index.js` to `index.mjs`.

-## Deepen your understanding
+## Learn More

-Now that you have a working implementation of the Expand Image API, visit its [reference documentation](../api/generative_expand/V3) to explore more advanced use cases for automating your workflows.
+Now that you completed this tutorial, visit its [API Reference](../api/generative_expand/V3) to explore more advanced use cases to automate image generation with Firefly.